Guide to the Legislative Research Librarians Professional Staff Association

 Publications - LRL publishes a newsletter, LRL Newsline, approximately three times a year.
-The newsletter covers staff section activities, meeting information, NCSL publications, and staff news.
+The newsletter covers staff association activities, meeting information, NCSL publications, and staff news.
 In addition, LRL maintains an online directory of state legislative libraries.
 The directory is only available to LRL members.

 Webinars - LRL is a frequent sponsor of online learning opportunities and presents webinars on a regular basis.
 Topics are suggested by officers and LRL members.
-Past webinars have included presentations on evaluation of informational resources, copyright laws, and database management.
+Past webinars have included presentations on evaluation of informational resources, copyright laws and database management.

 For more information about LRL, contact Megan McClure, LRL Liaison.